akononovicius/physRisk-content-repository/articles/2011/agent-based-herding-model-financial-markets.md

 The above comparison is very important as stochastic differential equation \[eqref id="oursde"\] is a more general case of our stochastic model of return \[cite id="Gontis2010Intech"\].
-Working on this approach further we might be able to create agent based model providing more sophisticated statistical features reproduced by the model consider in
+Working on this approach further we might be able to create agent-based model providing more sophisticated statistical features reproduced by the model consider in
 \[cite id="Gontis2010Intech"\].